77+ College Statistics And Facts Need To Know in 2022

 • Around 13.87 million resulting in 73% of the students preferred public universities in the last years.

 • 8% of the student who has bachelor’s degrees are divided into, 5.9% in biology, psychology, and biomedical science.
 8% of students graduated in history and social science.
-11.9% of students went for healthcare studies and 19.1% of the student graduated from business-related studies.
+11.9% of students went for healthcare studies and 19.1% of the students graduated from business-related studies.

 • As per the data before the pandemic, for those who continued their education online, the total number of female student were 10,633,118 whereas, male students accounted for only 7,606,756 in the universities.